tm-a-t/TGPy/guide/docs/extensibility/context.md

 # Context data

-[`msg`](../reference/builtins.md#telethon-objects) object always relates to the message where it was used.
+The [`msg`](../reference/builtins.md#telethon-objects) object always refers to the message where it was used.
+For instance, if you use `msg` in a function, it will refer to the message that defined this function, even if it is called from another message later.
 However, sometimes you need to define reusable functions that use the current message.

 Let’s say we want to define a `cat()` function which sends a cat picture to the chat it was used at.
 Somehow the function must use the current chat.
 We could pass `msg` as an argument, but it wouldn’t be handy enough to reuse the function.
 Instead, we will use `ctx.msg` variable.

 `ctx.msg` always contains your latest TGPy message.
-With it, we can define `cat()` function as following:
+With it, we can define `cat()` function as follows:

 ```python
 async def cat():